ViennaTools/ViennaPS/examples/neutralTransportCylinder/README.md

 Because `neutralFlux` is normalized to the imposed source flux density, the top source integral is represented by the aperture area.

-The diagnostic currently requires the GPU triangle engine because it reads the per-triangle flux mesh via `Process::getTriangleMesh()`.
+The diagnostic currently requires a triangle flux engine because it reads the per-triangle flux mesh via `Process::getTriangleMesh()`.
+Use `CT` for CPU triangle tracing or `GT` for GPU triangle tracing.

 ## Main Configuration Parameters